 Let’s start by saying that only 15 runners have finished the Barkley Marathons since 1986.
 Not one participant finished in 2021.
 This ultra marathon in rural East Tennessee is supposed to verge on the impossible.

 The race is disorganized by design.
 Athletes have no idea of the exact distance, the starting time, or even the route.
 The unknown adds an extra element of difficulty.

 Runners are woken in the middle of the night by the sound of a conch shell being blown.
 This signals the start of the race.

 Now for the race itself: it consists of five loops (runner’s call them the five loops of death).
 Each loop is somewhere between 20 and 26 miles, and runners have to complete them all in under 60 hours.

 Don’t picture a neatly manicured trail when you imagine the Barkley Marathons.
 Athletes must clear the trails as they go, battling dense patches of briar.

-Running the Barkley Marathons is the equivalent of summitting Mount Everest from sea level, TWICE!
+Running the Barkley Marathons is the equivalent of summitting Mount Everest from sea level (a fitness trend known as Everesting), TWICE!
 The race has an elevation gain of 60 000 feet.

 For all of the above reasons, this race is undisputedly at the top of our list.